kial91/aviva-training/README.md

 # Aviva Training
 JavaScript and TypeScript exercises (and solutions) for the Aviva training sessions.

-## JavaScript
-Contains a number of exercises (and their solutions) based on the topics covered in the JavaScript training session.

 ### Setup
 Unzip the `node_modules.zip` into the desired folder(s) of the exercise(s) you would like to work on.